manasiAraspure/manasiAraspure/README.md

 - 👋 Hi, I’m @manasiAraspure
-- 👀 I’m like to learn Coding Professionally and Dancing Personally😛
+- 👀 I’m like Coding Professionally and Dancing Personally😛
 - 📫 Do reach out to me on @araspuremanasi@gmail.com and On Instagram: manasi_araspure

 <!---